 Yeast overgrowth can occur, especially in females (vaginal infections).
 Gynecologists recommend Nizoral, Diflucan, Mycelex, or anti-yeast creams.
 Metronidazole [Flagyl, Prostat] has been used to prevent fungal or parasite overgrowth or other antifungals [Nystatin, Amphotericin B, Fluconazole, Diflucan] have been administered for fungal infections that can occur while on antibiotics.
-Herbals that have proved effective are: Pau d' arco, 7 capsules/2X/day, grapefruit seed extract, oregano complex, garlic extract, Mycopril (a fatty acid from coconut), and Artemesia, a Chinese herb that is often used to treat malaria.
-Some patients have as their principal problem systemic fungal infections that can be seen using dark field microscopy of blood smears.
+Herbals that have proved effective are: Pau d'arco, 7 capsules/2X/day, Grapefruit seed extract, Oregano complex, Garlic extract, Mycopril (a Fatty acid from coconut), and Artemesia, a Chinese herb that is often used to treat malaria.
+Some patients have as their principal problem systemic fungal infections that can be seen using dark-field microscopy of blood smears.
 For superficial fungal infections, such as fungal nail, a topical mixture of Laminsil in 17% DMSO 2X/day is effective.
 As mentioned above, L. acidophillus mixtures (>3 billion live organisms) are used to restore gut flora.
 Bacterial overgrowth can also occur, for example, in between cycles of antibiotics or after antibiotics/antivirals have been stopped.
-This can be controlled with 2-wk courses of Augmentin (3 X 500 mg/day) in between cycles or concurrent with other antibiotics.
-Nutraceutical approaches to controlling yeast infections include: Pau d' arco, grapefruit extract, olive leaf, caprylic acid, garlic extract and oregano oil.
+This can be controlled with 2-week courses of Augmentin (3 X 500 mg/day) in between cycles or concurrent with other antibiotics.
+Nutraceutical approaches to controlling yeast infections include: Pau d'arco, Grapefruit extract, Olive leaf, Caprylic acid, Garlic extract and Oregano oil.